With no access to public water, a cistern, or a well, our family has an unusual perspective on how to save money on your

 Two very expensive lessons later, we bought the home only to discover that the well didn’t hold enough to support our family.
 And the cistern could not be repaired, even after a number of tries.
 So we quickly learned many tips that helped us to save money on our water bill.

 Our Unusual Water Situation

-We can actually watch our water drain as we use it.
-That gives us a strong desire to save our water whenever we can.
+Watching our water drain as we use it gives us a strong desire to save our water whenever we can.
 Well, that and the amount of money we have to pay our water guy to haul to us every couple of weeks or so.
 (The expense of keeping up with truck maintenance, gas, and more adds to the bill.)